 - You're looking for a soft, buttery scone;

-- This is a recipe where you can easily substitute flavors;
+- You want a recipe where you can easily substitute ingredients;

 British scones are usually baked plain.
-They have less butter, just a tiny bit of sugar and are made to be eaten with something like butter or jam.
+They have less butter, just a tiny bit of sugar and are made to be eaten with butter or jam.
+They can resemble an American Biscuit, but are not as light as one.

 American scones are made to be eaten alone: they have add-ins like berries or chocolate chips, and are usually topped with delicious sugar icings and even melted chocolate.